suyashjawale/InstagramCLI/README.md

+# This library no longer works since all the api calls which were made to Instagram are now changed.
+Stay tuned for update !!

 # InstagramCLI
 InstagramCLI is the most advanced data mining library made by reverse-engineering the Instagram API calls which has low latency.
 InstagramCLI can be used as a data-gathering tool for data science and osint practices.